ravens/diag-logger/README.md

 * [DiagLibrary](https://github.com/sanjaywave/DiagLibrary) : a JNI library that implement a DIAG protocol parser under C code to be used under Android or Linux.
 * [USB-device-fuzzing](https://github.com/ollseg/usb-device-fuzzing) : an opensource, simple USB fuzzer using pyusb and scapy to implement the DIAG protocol.
 * [Pycrate](https://github.com/P1sec/pycrate) : the successor of the libmich library that is used to encode and decode data structures, including ASN.1 used in cellular protocol.
+* [Scat](https://github.com/fgsect/scat) : Same approach ad this project, but extending support to Samsung baseband and with better code (parsing using Osmocom libraries).
+An output toward gsmtap over UDP is buildin.

 ## hardware